How To Solve A Washer Making Clicking Noises: 7 Steps

 Is your washer making clicking noises and driving you up the wall?

 You’re not alone!
-Many folks have faced this pesky problem, and luckily, there are some simple solutions to try.
+Several people face the annoying clicking, but luckily, there are some simple solutions to try.

-I’m here to help you get to the bottom of this washer noise mystery so that you can enjoy your peaceful laundry days again.
+I’m here to help you get to the bottom of the clicking noise mystery so you can enjoy your peaceful laundry days again.

 #1: Check for Loose Objects

 So, first, check the drum and remove any loose objects you find.
-Then, give it a spin to see if the noise persists.
+Then, give the drum a spin to see if the noise persists.
 If the clicking noise remains, it’s time to move on to the next step.

 #2: Inspect the Agitator

-The agitator is the spindle-like component in the middle of your washer’s drum that helps move your clothes around during the wash cycle.
-It might be the source of the clicking noise if it’s loose or damaged.
+The agitator in your washing machine is a spindle-like component in the middle of the drum that helps move your clothes around during the wash cycle.
+A loose or damaged agitator could explain why your washing machine is making a clicking noise when spinning.

-1. For some models, you may need to remove an additional cap or cover to access the bolt or nut holding the agitator in place.
+- For some models, you’ll have to remove an additional cap or cover to access the bolt or nut holding the agitator in place.

-1. Reassemble the agitator in the reverse disassembly order, ensuring to tighten the bolt or nut securely.
+- Reassemble the agitator in the reverse disassembly order, ensuring to securely tighten the bolt or nut.

-Remember that the exact steps may vary depending on your washer’s make and model.
-Always consult your washer’s user manual or search online for model-specific instructions.
+Remember that the exact steps vary depending on your washer’s make and model.
+My usual recommendation is to consult your washer’s user manual or search online for model-specific instructions.

 #3: Examine the Drive Belt or Stator and Rotor